mzattera/v4j/README.md

 ### Testing

-Project `io.github.mattera.v4j-apps` contain JUnit tests for the v4j library and (some) of the "applications" in `v4j-apps`.
+Project `io.github.mattera.v4j-apps` contains JUnit tests for the v4j library and (some) of the "applications" in `v4j-apps`.